farsounder/protobuf-matlab/README.md

 http://code.google.com/p/protobuf-matlab/

-*NOTE(Heath - 04/2024): this is not maintained as we're not really using matlab anymore.
+**NOTE(Heath - 04/2024):** this is not maintained as we're not really using matlab anymore (we haven't in a long time).
 Please feel free to use for whatever you want if it helps you get protobuf working with matlab.
 I'm not sure we'll ever update to latest protobuf version as I don't think I have access to a current matlab license to test any changes.
 If you're inclined to PR something, feel free to open and issue first and 'at' me (@heathhenley) or email sw@farsounder.com to check so you don't waste any effort.

 Overview
 ========